-- Challenges and stimulates
+- Challenges and stimulates;

-- Is peaceful and calm
+- Is peaceful and calm;

-- Is happy and organised
+- Is happy and organised;

-- Is well resourced and clearly labelled
+- Is well resourced and clearly labelled;

-- Makes learning accessible
+- Makes learning accessible;

-- Encourages and appreciates
+- Encourages and appreciates;

+- Is welcoming;

-- Is welcoming
+- Is communication friendly

-- Provides equal opportunities
+- Provides equal opportunities;

-- Provides a working atmosphere
+- Provides a working atmosphere;

 We expect our classrooms to be attractive learning environments which display children's work to show children their work is valued.
-Displays are changed regularly, to ensure that the classroom reflects the topics studied by the children.
+Displays are changed regularly, to ensure that the classroom reflects the current themes studied by the children.
 Highly visual and interactive displays, for example, 'learning walls', are used to engage pupils and encourage self-help strategies.
 We believe a carefully planned, stimulating environment sets the climate for learning and encourages the children to access resources independently.